 - Epidural catheters

-Another note, it’s also essential to update your doctor if you are using any prescription medication that might impact the way your blood clots, such as:
+Another note, it’s also essential to update your doctor if you are using any prescription medication that may impact the way your blood clots, such as:

 - Agrylin (anagrelide)